slot_decay_per_second. With a concurrency limit, slots are released when the concurrency manager exits.

 configure this value when using the

-function. - Active: Whether or not the concurrency limit is in an active state.
+rate_limitfunction. - Active: Whether or not the concurrency limit is in an active state.

 Active vs. inactive limits

-Global concurrency limits can be in anactive
+Global concurrency limits can be in anactive or inactive state:

 - Active: In this state, slots can be occupied, and code execution is blocked when slots are unable to be acquired.